Ernest Bennett (politician): Political career

 Bennett was elected Liberal Member of Parliament for Woodstock, Oxfordshire, in 1906.
 He campaigned, inter alia, in favour of women's suffrage.
-In 1904, he tried (as prospective candidate) to recruit the support of Winston Churchill (a fellow Liberal at the time) for women's suffrage, asking him to speak to the subject in Bicester, Oxfordshire.
+In 1904, he tried (as prospective candidate) to recruit the support of Winston Churchill (a fellow Liberal at the time) for women's suffrage, asking him to speak to the subject in Bicester.
 Churchill declined the offer.
 Bennett lost the Woodstock seat in 1910.
 In 1916, Bennett left the Liberal Party and joined the Labour Party.
 He contested a number of seats as a Labour candidate in successive elections, until he finally secured Cardiff Central in 1929.
 He retained this seat in 1931 and 1935, before retiring from politics in 1945.

 Bennett was highly critical of the terms of the Versailles Treaty (concluding the First World War in 1919), which he considered to be inconsistent with Woodrow Wilson's Fourteen Points (the basis of the Armistice with Germany), too harsh and liable to sow the seeds of renewed conflict.
 Quite apart from the excessive financial burden that the reparations placed on Germany, Bennett believed that the Treaty put too much blame on Germany for starting the War, when in reality the whole of Europe had been dragged into unintended global conflict by a multitude of bilateral treaties and alliances triggered by a relatively local dispute between Serbia and Austria-Hungary.
 By virtue of his marriage into the Kleinwort dynasty (of which more presently), Bennett had acquired a significant German dimension to his family.
 He was anxious to avoid another war, especially one which would involve strife within his new enlarged family.

 Through his involvement with the Labour Party, Bennett became close to Ramsay MacDonald, Labour Party leader from 1922 to 1935.
-MacDonald was likewise opposed to the terms of the Versailles Treaty, and sought to mollify them in his first brief period as Prime Minister of the short lived Labour government in 1924.
+MacDonald was likewise opposed to the terms of the Versailles Treaty, and sought to mollify them in his period as Prime Minister of the short lived Labour government in 1924.
 Bennett was also friendly with Philip Snowden, who became godfather to Bennett's eldest son.
 When MacDonald formed a new government in 1929, Snowden became his Chancellor of Exchequer.
 In 1931, the economic situation had deteriorated significantly.
 The cabinet was split on how to address the situation.
 MacDonald supported further austerity, and unable to carry his Labour party on the issue, he was asked by the King to lead a National coalition government with the Liberals and Conservatives.